How Crowdsourcing Changes the Game for Performance Management

 If even traditional companies are doing away with annual reviews, what is replacing that process?
 How can you leverage crowdsourcing to get a better picture of an employee’s performance?
 And what role can social recognition play in humanizing performance management?

-These are a few of the questions we asked in part two of our interview with Gerry Ledford, senior research scientist at University of Southern California’s Center for Effective Organizations (catch up on part one here).
+These are a few of the questions we asked in part two of our interview with Gerry Ledford, senior research scientist at University of Southern California’s Center for Effective Organizations.
 As author of more than 120 articles and ten books based on his research, Gerry has a wealth of knowledge to share on the effects of new HR technology on total rewards, performance management, employee engagement, and talent management.

 Read the conclusion of our Q&A with Gerry below.